Newbridge GAC

 Seán O'Leary's GAC Newbridge (CLG Seán Ó Laoghaire Droichead Nua) is a Gaelic Athletic Association club based in Newbridge, County Londonderry, Northern Ireland.
 The club is a member of Derry GAA and fields Gaelic football and camogie teams.
-Newbridge has won the Derry Senior Football Championship on eleven occasions.
+Newbridge has won the Derry Senior Football Championship on twelve occasions.

 Teams up to Under-12s play in South Derry league and championships, and those from U-14 upwards compete in All-Derry competitions.

 History

 Gaelic games had been played on the western shores of Lough Neagh for decades before the founding of the club.
 Seán O'Leary's GAC Newbridge was established in 1925 and covered the Newbridge and Ballymaguigan areas, both in Ardtrea North parish.
-The US Army built Toome airfield during World War II.
+The U.S. Army built Toome airfield during the Second World War.
 This effectively split the parish in two, making it difficult for the Ballymaguigan-based players to travel to the pitch and a separate club, St Trea's GFC, was set up in Ballymaguigan in 1944.